Lady Miners sweep past Saint Joseph's.

 SJC threatened again in the fifth putting two on with two out, but once again Strope was able to escape with no damage.
 The Pumas had a golden opportunity in the seventh as Davis led off the inning with a double to right center, but was thrown out at third trying to stretch it into a triple.
 Strope got back-to-back groundouts to end the frame.

-Page 2 of 2 - With one out in the home half of the seventh Runyan lined a 3-1 offering over the fence in right center for her first ever walk-off homer to end the game.
+With one out in the home half of the seventh Runyan lined a 3-1 offering over the fence in right center for her first ever walk-off homer to end the game.

 The Lady Miners had four hits in game two led by Baker, Runyan, Dana Lawson and Hatlan each with one.
 Strope evened her record at 1-1 pitching a complete game six-hitter.
 She struck out one and didn't walk a batter.